-Logistics Officers provide the various means of transportation, equipment and supplies for the movement of Canadian Forces members and all types and sizes of cargo throughout the world.
+Logistics Officers provide the various means of transportation, equipment and supplies for the movement of Forces members and all types and sizes of cargo throughout the world.

 The responsibilities of a Logistics Officers include: